 - Prothrombin time (PT)/partial thromboplastin time (PTT)/international normalized ratio (INR)/fibrinogen (all patients)

-- Patients must have QTcF (by Fridericia calculation) < 480/msec based on electrocardiogram (EKG) performed within 28 days prior to registration
+- Cohort 2, Ph+ and Ph-like DSMKF Patients Only: Patients must have QTcF (by Fridericia calculation) < 480/msec based on electrocardiogram (EKG) performed within 28 days prior to registration

-- Patients must not be receiving any proton pump inhibitors at the time of registration
+- Cohort 2, Ph+ and Ph-like DSMKF Patients Only: Patients must not be receiving any proton pump inhibitors at the time of registration

 - Pretreatment cytogenetics must be performed on all patients; collection of pretreatment specimens must be completed within 28 days prior to registration to S1318; specimens must be submitted to the site's preferred CLIA-approved cytogenetics laboratory; BCR-ABL status must be verified in Ph-positive patients by FISH, cytogenetics, and/or PCR prior to enrollment; if a patient is Ph-positive, PCR for both p190 and p210 must be sent